 Also, client entertainment expenses used to be 50% deductible.
 But as of 2018, you cannot deduct any client entertainment costs from your taxes—including golf games, football games, concert tickets, and any other form of client entertainment.

 However, the 50% expense deduction for client meals is still in effect.
+Note that in 2021 and 2022, client meals from a restaurant will be 100% deductible.

 One other deduction has been reduced, but not entirely eliminated.
 In the past, when employers provided employees with office snacks and meals at work, they were able to deduct 100% of the cost.
 That’s been reduced to 50%.